Sustainability-related disclosures

 No consideration of adverse impacts of investment decisions on sustainability factors

-This disclosure is made for Altor Fund IV (No. 1) AB, Altor Fund IV (No. 2) AB Altor Fund V (No. 1) AB, Altor Fund V (No. 2) AB, Altor Fund VI (No. 1) AB, Altor Fund VI (No. 2) AB, Altor I Co-Invest AB, Altor III Co-Invest (No. 1) AB and Altor III Co-Invest (No. 2) AB (together, the “Funds”).
+This disclosure is made for Altor Fund IV (No. 1) AB, Altor Fund IV (No. 2) AB Altor Fund V (No. 1) AB, Altor Fund V (No. 2) AB, Altor Fund VI (No. 1) AB, Altor Fund VI (No. 2) AB, Altor I Co-Invest AB, Altor III Co-Invest (No. 1) AB, Altor III Co-Invest (No. 2) AB, and Altor FF VI AB (together, the “Funds”).
 The Funds are managed by Altor Fund Manager AB (“Altor”).

 Summary (for the summary in Swedish, please click here)

-The Funds’ investment strategy used to meet the environmental and social characteristics promoted by the Funds include for example applying an “exclusionary list” meaning that the Funds will not directly invest in certain companies and being a signatory to the UN Principles for Responsible Investments (UN PRI).
+The Funds’ investment strategy used to meet the environmental and social characteristics promoted by the Funds include for example applying an “exclusionary list” meaning that the Funds will not, directly or indirectly, invest in certain companies and that the Funds are signatories to the UN Principles for Responsible Investments (UN PRI).

 Altor’s Sustainability performance monitoring process will be used also as the methodology to measure how the social and environmental characteristics promoted by the Funds are met.